Divorce and the Survivor Benefit Plan

 American Express is an advertiser on The Military Wallet.
 Terms Apply to American Express benefits and offers.

-Nobody gets married with the intention of getting divorced at a later point, but still, divorce happens.
+Nobody gets married with the intention of getting divorced later, but divorce still happens.
 The process of splitting assets and determining alimony and child support payments is not easy, but it’s important that you work with a lawyer or representative to ensure that you and your soon-to-be-ex-spouse reach an agreement that is fair to all.

 The Survivor Benefit Plan Explained

-The Survivor Benefit Plan is a government-subsidized, monthly income annuity provided to eligible beneficiaries when a servicemember or veteran passes away.
-Since military retirees receive a monthly pension for life – which stops upon their death – the Survivor Benefit Plan offers a way to preserve part of that monthly income for a beneficiary.
+The Survivor Benefit Plan is a government-subsidized monthly income annuity provided to eligible beneficiaries upon the death of a service member or veteran.
+Since military retirees receive a monthly pension for life that stops upon their death, the Survivor Benefit Plan provides a way to preserve part of that monthly income for a beneficiary.

 What Happens to the Survivor Benefit Plan After a Divorce?